nickdibartolo1/sideproject1/README.md

 ## Project Name
 Word Match Game

-An game application that is a mock creation of Quizlets word match game.
+A game application that is a mock creation of Quizlets word match game.

 ## Project Status
 Project itself is finished but, still in deployment process